-Real estate encompasses not only one’s primary residence but also other real estate, such as a vacation home.
+Real estate that encompasses not only one’s primary residence but also other real estates, such as a vacation home.
 The ideal form of ownership varies depending on the type of real estate you own.
 Below, we take a look at the different types of real estate

 For some families, their vacation home has not only high monetary value but also significant emotional value.
 Ownership of a vacation home by a trust or limited liability company (LLC) can be advantageous because it addresses two main priorities: ease of transfer to the next generation and asset protection.

-With a trust or LLC, you are able to establish rules for how the property is to be used and maintained, as well as designate what is to happen to the vacation home once you pass away.
+With a trust or LLC, you can establish rules for how the property is to be used and maintained, as well as designate what is to happen to the vacation home once you pass away.
 This can be a great solution if you want to ensure that the vacation home stays in the family for generations with minimal family conflicts.

 If the vacation home has been in the family for many years, it is important to consult with an estate planning attorney and your tax advisor to make sure that transferring your vacation home to a trust or LLC will not cause an increase in your property taxes or other unintended consequences.